drimpossible/BudgetCL/README.md

 - Add the dataset folder name exactly to `src/opts.py`
 - Run you model with `--dataset your_fav_dataset`!

-## Reproducing Results

-To replicate the complete set of experiments,

-- TBA

 ##### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.